 Do not wait until the last minute to review your options, discuss your needs with your broker or speak to an alternative broker to discuss your requirements.

 Risk management will be increasingly important; you need to be able to demonstrate that your business or organisation is well run and focusses on risk management in order to set you apart from others within your industry and to make your business more attractive to insurers.

-If you require any further assistance or advice on the hard marketing how it may impact upon your business or would like us to conduct a review of your existing insurance, please contact us directly on 0161 300 2930 or complete the contact request form this page.
+If you require any further assistance or advice on the hard market and how it may impact upon your business or would like us to conduct a review of your existing insurance, please contact us directly on 0161 300 2930 or complete the contact request form this page.